World AIDS Day: “I visit patients’ houses secretly to look after them when they are too ill to go to hospital.”

-Daw Thet Thet lives with her husband and two young children, a three-year-old daughter and baby son, in Hlaingtharya, a low-income suburb of Myanmar’s commercial capital, Yangon.
+Daw Thet Thet lives with her husband and two young daughters, a three-year-old and a baby of six months, in Hlaingtharya, a low-income suburb of Myanmar’s commercial capital, Yangon.
 A few months ago, Daw Thet Thet’s husband, a motorbike taxi driver, started coughing and having fever.
 Concerned about costs, they delayed seeking health care until the situation became serious.

 Renewed tensions and conflict in Kachin State, Myanmar, have created a humanitarian emergency with nearly 100,000 people forcibly displaced into more than 130 displacement sites across the state.
 It is crucial that these displaced communities have access to basic health care and nutrition services to help them survive during these precarious times.